Diverticulitis Club Logo Diverticulitis Club Logo 2

 Stool can look different for people with diverticulitis.
 Some people may have diarrhea, while others may have constipation.
 Some people may also have blood in their stool.

 During a diverticulitis episode, the appearance, colour, and odour of stool may undergo certain changes.
 However, it’s important to note that these changes can vary among individuals and are not always consistent.
+It can be useful to track your bowel habits in our food and symptoms diary.

 One common change is the presence of mucus in the stool.
 Mucus is a sticky substance produced by the intestines and its presence in the stool may indicate inflammation or irritation in the digestive tract.